 Iraq is pretty laid back and relaxed when it comes to taking photos.
-You should never take photos of soldiers, checkpoints, government buildings and inside the holy Shia shrines in Najaf, Karbala and Kufta.
+You should never take photos of soldiers, checkpoints, government buildings, and inside the holy Shia shrines in Najaf, Karbala, and Kufta.

-But more or less everything else allowed.
+But more or less, everything else allowed.
 Most locals were happy to have their photos taken, and most soldiers also asked for a selfie with me.

-Both Arabic and Kurdish are the official language in Iraq, but surprisingly many people spoke a bit of English even street vendors.
+Both Arabic and Kurdish are the official language in the country, but surprisingly many people spoke a bit of English, even street vendors.

 The waiter in one of the restaurants in Basra spoke Swedish.

-Guide Book For Iraq.
+Guide Book for Iraq

-How Much is Left of Saddam Hussein´s Influence in Iraq?
+How Much is Left of Saddam Hussein’s Influence in Iraq?

-Saddam Hussein ruled Iraq with an iron fist for 24 years, and especially his oldest son Uday Hussein spread fear among with the violence.
+Saddam Hussein ruled Iraq with an iron fist for 24 years, and especially his oldest son Uday Hussein spread fear among the violence.

-Now, 16 years later have almost everything from the area been removed, and it´s like he never existed, at least in public.
+Now, 16 years later, almost everything from the area has been removed, and it’s like he never existed, at least in public.
 The current leaders of Iraq are the ones Saddam tried to suppress.

-And surprisingly did every local I talked to openly admit they missed the time he was in power, and the reasons were: “Iraq was safe during his time”, we never had to be afraid of suicide bombers during his time”, “things were working during his time”.
+And surprisingly did every local I talked to openly admit they missed the time he was in power, and the reasons were: “Our country was safe during his time”, we never had to be afraid of suicide bombers during his time”, “things were working during his time”.
 An even older woman I talked with admitted they had a lot more freedom during the time of Saddam than now in 2019.

 A common saying in Iraq is, “Saddam was a horrible person, but what’s been happening the last 16 years has been so much worse, that Saddam Hussein is an angel compared to what the country is going through now.”